DATA-BACKED GUIDE · UPDATED JULY 2026

 Childminder vs nursery: which is really cheaper

-A childminder is usually the more affordable route for the very youngest children, while a nursery can pull ahead once funded hours are stretched across a full-time place, so which is really cheaper depends on your child's age and the pattern of hours you need.
-The two options are priced in different ways.
-A nursery place is normally billed monthly around fixed days, whereas a childminder tends to charge by the hour, which suits families juggling shifts or school pick-ups.
+A childminder is usually the more affordable route for the very youngest children, while a nursery can pull ahead once funded hours are stretched across a full-time place.
+Which is really cheaper depends on your child's age and the pattern of hours you need, not on which type of provider sounds more official.
+The two are priced in different ways: a nursery place is normally billed monthly around fixed days, whereas a childminder tends to charge by the hour, which suits families juggling shifts or school pick-ups.
 The 15 and 30 hours free childcare scheme can be used with either type of provider, though not every childminder offers it, so the value it adds varies from one family to the next.
 This guide compares what parents report paying for each option, shows how part-time patterns change the outcome, and sets out who tends to do better with which choice.

 The quick version

-• Childminders usually charge by the hour, while nurseries bill a fixed monthly fee for set days.
+- Childminders usually charge by the hour, while nurseries bill a fixed monthly fee for set days, so the two aren't priced on the same basis to begin with.

-• A childminder often costs less for babies and toddlers than a nursery baby room, though the gap narrows as children get older.
+- A childminder often costs less for babies and toddlers than a nursery baby room, though the gap narrows as children get older and ratios ease off.

-• The 15 and 30 hours free childcare scheme can apply to both options, but not every childminder registers to offer it.
+- The 15 and 30 hours free childcare scheme can apply to both options, but not every childminder registers to offer it, so ask before assuming it's on the table.

-• Part-time or irregular patterns tend to favour a childminder, while five fixed days a week often suit a nursery better.
+- Part-time or irregular patterns tend to favour a childminder, while five fixed days a week often suit a nursery better on price.

 What people actually paid